-The Amazon Flywheel or Amazon Virtuous Cycle is a strategy that leverages on customer experience to drive traffic to the platform and third-party sellers.
-That improves the selections of goods, and Amazon further improves its cost structure so it can decrease prices which spins the flywheel.
+The Amazon Flywheel or Amazon Virtuous Cycle is a strategy that leverages customer experience to drive traffic to the platform and third-party sellers.
+That improves the selection of goods, and Amazon further improves its cost structure so it can decrease prices which spins the flywheel.

-This process is well known within Amazon and as explained by Jeff Wilke, CEO of Amazon Worldwide Consumer this idea was first sketched by Jeff Bezos back in 2001 and would become Amazon Amazon business model success. for years to come.
-That contributed to the
+This process is well known within Amazon and as explained by Jeff Wilke, CEO of Amazon Worldwide Consumer this idea was first sketched by Jeff Bezos back in 2001 and would become Amazon’s marketing strategy for years to come.

 I want to go back to the sort of core approach that our company has taken to take care of customers and grow the company and it’s this thing we call the virtuous cycle this it is true it was written on a napkin by Jeff probably eight or nine years ago – (back in 2001) – the napkin will eventually be in the Smithsonian Institution I imagine but we’ve taken the liberty of converting it into PowerPoint and the way you read this thing is you start with customer experience so we want to have in order to grow our company a fantastic customer experience

 if we do we know we’ll get lots of traffic lots of consumers will be interested in that customer experience they’ll hear about it through word-of-mouth will have their own experiences and they’ll come to the website well now we have all this traffic what can you do with it we can certainly sell to our consumers but we can also allow other sellers to offer their items on our detail pages now when we first thought about this it seemed kind of crazy right why would you open up your detail pages your store to competitors to sell right next to you and the answer is twofold one it’s just a better customer experience but mostly it’s a better customer experience because the sellers bring selection